woocommerce/woocommerce/readme.txt

 - Fix - Replace .screen-reader-text with .hidden for elements that are not relevant to screen readers. #4530
 - Fix - Fixed the SKU search on the /wc/store/products endpoint. #4469
 - Fix - Fix memory leak when previewing transform options for the All reviews block. #4428
+- Fix - Disable Cart, Checkout, All Products & filters blocks from the widgets screen. #4646

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/trunk/changelog.txt).